deanpmiller/ANF-Cache-Vols/README.md

 - You must create ExpressRoute or VPN resources to ensure network connectivity from the external NetApp ONTAP cluster to the target Azure NetApp Files cluster.
 - Validate required **firewall ports and NSG rules**.
 - Ensure connectivity supports expected **RTT latency** requirements.
+- Allign ANF volumes to the same AZ as to where your compute is deployed.
 - If compute and storage reside in **different subscriptions**, physical zone alignment must still be validated across subscriptions.
-For more information, refer to the [official documentation](#official-ms-learn-documentation).
+To understand the mapping between logical and physical zones for your subscription, follow [here].(https://learn.microsoft.com/en-gb/azure/reliability/availability-zones-overview?tabs=azure-powershell#physical-and-logical-availability-zones)